-Coolant temperature warning light " ... "
+Coolant temperature warning

+light "₺"

 This warning light comes on if the engine overheats.
-If this occurs, stop the engine immediately and allow the engine to cool.
+If this occurs, reduce the load on the engine immediately.
+If message "HI" flashes in the coolant temperature display, stop the vehicle, then stop the engine and let the engine cool.

 The electrical circuit of the warning light can be checked by turning the key to "ON".
 The warning light should come on for a few seconds, and then go off.

 If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.